Joblez/KERGUELEN/README.md

 # MBase

-MBase is a ZScript library that attempts to provide a highly-flexible foundation for GZDoom mods, including a robust state machine implementation to manage complex logic and a generic system for displaying UI elements without custom status bars, among other utilities.
+MBase is a ZScript library that attempts to provide a highly-flexible foundation for GZDoom mods, including a robust state machine implementation to manage complex logic, a generic system for displaying UI elements without custom status bars, tools for triangulating sector geometry, among other utilities.

 ## Setup